 - A current resume showing academic, professional, and service experience.

 Application materials must be submitted to:

-Winners will be notified on or before May 31.
+Recipients will be notified on May 1.
 Scholarship recipients will be expected to participate in any scholarship recognition events sponsored by the College, dependent on whether the student is in town when the event takes place.
 Recipients will also be required to allow the use of the application’s digital images of their work for a presentation.